 This plum red sweet vegetable has anti-inflammatory and antioxidant properties that help prevent inflammatory disorders of the digestive system and also flush out toxins.
 Beetroots also stimulate the production of bile, which promotes digestion, and even the digestion of fats (11) (12).
 Toss beetroots into your salad, stew or bake beetroot chips.

 Sweet potatoes are rich in dietary fiber that aid proper bowel movement and nutrient absorption.
 They also stimulate the synthesis of cells in the gut that promote the activities of digestive enzymes in the colon (12).
 You can have mashed, baked or grilled sweet potato with olive oil, salt, and pepper.
 You can also substitute potatoes with sweet potato in curries.

 Apples are packed with vitamins, minerals, and dietary fiber.
 They also have an antioxidant property that helps reduce oxidative damage and inflammation in the digestive organs.
 The pectin present in apples is also believed to promote the growth of good gut bacteria, which also helps improve digestion (13) (14) (15).
-Have apples as a snack, with breakfast cereal, in smoothies, as juice, etc. However, if you are suffering from IBS or IBD, ulcer, etc. peel the apple before eating.
+Have apples as a snack, with breakfast cereal, in smoothies, as juice, etc. However, if you are suffering from IBS or IBD, ulcer, etc. peel the apple (and even cook) before eating.